huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 Therefore, a single client initiated DNS transaction consumes a single stream.
 This means that the client's first query occurs on QUIC stream 0, the second on 4, and so on.

+As specified in section 7 of "DNS Transport over TCP - Implementation Requirements" {{!RFC7766}}, resolvers are RECOMMENDED to support the preparing of responses in parallel and sending them out of order.
+In DoQ, they do that by sending responses on their specific stream as soon as possible, without waiting for availability of responses for previously opened streams.

 ### Server Initiated Transactions